zowail/Minesweepers-Competition-2016/README.md

 # Minesweepers-Competition-2016
-Brief Description of the Ain Shams University Minesweepers Team Project
+Brief Description of the Ain Shams University-Minesweepers Team Project

 I worked as a leader for the software team with two other teams (Control & Mechanical) to create a minesweeper car.